 - grease traps installed in food premises are functioning properly to prevent discharge of oil or grease into public drains or sewers; - plumbing systems in food premises are properly maintained to prevent discharge of offensive or noxious effluents into public places; - fumes and hot air are discharged in such manner as not to be a nuisance.
-Metal hood, airducts, extraction fans, grease filters/water scrubbers of exhaust systems are maintained in good order; and - waste is properly stored in dustbins for collection.
+Metal hood, air-ducts, extraction fans, grease filters/water scrubbers of exhaust systems are maintained in good order; and - waste is properly stored in dustbins for collection.

 Enforcement action will be taken on those food premises not complying with licensing requirements and conditions.
-During the year, we conducted 249 250 inspections to food premises and took out 4 371 prosecutions against food premises.
+During the year, we conducted 208 113 inspections to food premises and took out 3 030 prosecutions against food premises.

-We also assist Health, Welfare and Food Bureau (HWFB) in checking, during routine inspections, the provision of no-smoking area and no-smoking signs in restaurants with seating accommodation for more than 200 persons.
-We will issue warning letters to licensees who fail to observe the rules, and report to HWFB for further actions if warnings are not heeded.
+In 2006, we also continued to assist the then Health, Welfare and Food Bureau in checking, during routine inspections, the provision of no-smoking area and no-smoking signs in restaurants with seating accommodation for more than 200 persons.